Demarsch/us-hc-visual/README.md

-# us-hc-visual
+# US Healthcare Visualization

-A simple chart that demonstrates some healthcare-related values and their relation to various census metrics
+A simple chart that demonstrates some healthcare-related values and their relation to various census metrics.
+View deployed version [here](https://demarsch.github.io/us-hc-visual/)